-Bullies will often appear to comply - but may still bully someone else, or bully more secretively so that they do not get caught.
+Bullies will often appear to comply - but bully someone else, or bully more secretively so that they do not get caught.
 They can appear to comply because of strong controls strictly enforced, but it is unclear whether or not their behaviour and prejudices have really changed.
 So consider whether your intervention has secured lasting change and check from time to time.
+Encourage and praise positive behaviour by the bullying child or young person.